simonbondo/powershell-profile/README.md

 - Registers native argument completer for the dotnet CLI, if it is detected.

 - Includes a `Update-Profile` function, which can check for new versions of the used modules, and update them if available.
+  - When any update has been applied, a command is supplied `Get-ReloadProfileExpression` that will reload the profile.
   - **Please let me know, if there is a better way to check for new versions of oh-my-posh.**
     It caches the latest update check for a week.
 Any check for new versions are silently ignored within this time.
 My hacky workaround is to clear the oh-my-posh cache and then trigger an update check.
 This will cause the update instructions to be printed in the terminal.
 I can then capture and check if this notice was printed or not.